 Students also talk about the definitions of fixed and growth mindsets and then talk through various challenges from each perspective.
 When the school year starts, those lessons continue in the classroom.
-Every teacher in the Health and Medicine Academy has read Carol Dweck’s book, “Mindset,” and has discussed how to implement it in their classrooms.
+Every teacher in the Academy of Health and Medicine has read Carol Dweck’s book, “Mindset,” and has discussed how to implement it in their classrooms.
 The school has moved to standards-based grading to emphasize that mistakes are part of learning and that understanding will come.

 “It just reinforces the fact that understanding the first time you hear something isn’t the goal,” Clark said.
 “Smart isn’t being right fast.
 It’s working through things and understanding things eventually.”

 Clark brought the idea of growth mindset to Arroyo after a chance encounter with Dweck at a conference.
 The idea that intelligence grows with effort is one that comes naturally to him as a teacher because of his experiences as a basketball coach.
 Now, he’s trying to get students to approach academics with the same dedication to practice and risk-taking that they bring to sports or other extracurriculars.